Daniel Wilding

 Daniel "Dan" Wilding (born 22 January 1989) is an English drummer.

 Biography

-Wilding started playing drums at the age of 10 and at the age of 16 joined his first band called Killing Mode.
-After Killing Mode disbanded he formed a black metal band called Misery.
+Wilding started playing drums at the age of 10 and at the age of 16 joined his first band, Killing Mode.
+After Killing Mode disbanded, he formed a black metal band called Misery.

-In 2007 Wilding joined Belgian death metal act Aborted.
-With them he had recorded Strychnine.213, released in 2008.
-In 2009 he left Aborted and joined UK technical death metal band Trigger the Bloodshed.
-He also plays drums for melodic death metal group The Soulless and blackened death metal band The Order of Apollyon.
-In 2011 he has begun serving as touring drummer for German metalcore band Heaven Shall Burn.
-In 2012 it was announced that Wilding will also be the drummer for grindcore/death metal veterans Carcass and recorded their latest album titled Torn Arteries.
+In 2007, Wilding joined Belgian death metal act Aborted.
+With them he recorded Strychnine.213, released in 2008.
+In 2009, he left Aborted and joined UK technical death metal band Trigger the Bloodshed.
+Wilding has also played drums for melodic death metal group The Soulless and blackened death metal band The Order of Apollyon.
+In 2011, he began to serve as touring drummer for German metalcore band Heaven Shall Burn.

+In 2012 it was announced that Wilding joined as drummer for grindcore/death metal veterans Carcass, and has recorded with them all releases since Surgical Steel including their latest album titled Torn Arteries.

 Wilding is married and has two kids.

 Equipment

 Wilding uses Tama drums, Paiste cymbals (as of 2021), Remo drumheads and Vic Firth sticks.
 He has formerly used Sabian as well as Meinl cymbals.